Pesticides and cancer

 The scientific evidence on pesticides and cancer is still uncertain and more research is needed in this area.
 So far, the studies that have been done share common problems:

-- They usually involve a small number of people.
+- Some only involve a small number of people.
 This makes it more likely that their results are down to chance.

 - The results from different studies are not consistent.
 Some suggest that pesticides increase the risk of cancer but others do not.